SerialLain3170/senju/README.md

 ![](./data/gui_im.png)

 - KawaiiGenerator also offers a GUI application that enables users to try applications like the figure above.
+- At present, only `.png` files can be processed.

 ### Getting Started
 #### 0. Download Pre-trained file